Analysis | Timeline: How two extremist groups planned for Jan. 6

 In a video call for prospective members, Tarrio makes clear that Jan.
 6 would be “completely different” from past operations and wouldn’t simply be a march.
 Another Proud Boys member creates a crowdfunding campaign for travel to D.C.
 It raises more than $5,500.

 Dec.
-31. [Oath Keepers] In amessages, members of the Oath Keepers mention having a quick reaction force near D.C. and ready to deploy into the city.
+31. [Oath Keepers] In messages, members of the Oath Keepers mention having a quick-reaction force near D.C. and ready to deploy into the city.
 A number of rooms at a Comfort Inn in Arlington appear to be the location of that response team.

 Jan.
 1. [Oath Keepers] Rhodes buys more weapons and gear.